halokid/cakerabbit-core/readme.md

     - [x] register service fn
     - [x] service support http api
     - [ ] watching nodes services data change, update services nodes data cache
+    - [ ] support register third-party HTTP service use CakeRabbit, you can register the rust http service use this, and call the service use rpcx-plus-gateway(goland), i will release this gateway project soon.

 - Server
     - [x] RPC server(tokio future)